 to address operational requirements and issues of the existing user communities

-to develop policies and procedures that require formal consensus from the NGI operations managers and their respective resource providers.
+to develop and approve policies and procedures that require formal consensus from the NGI operations managers and their respective resource providers.

-to collect information and requirements from parties within the NGIs and EGI on the usage and take-up of the Grid middleware and operational tools, and bring this input to the Technical Coordination Board (TCB)
+to collect information and requirements from parties within the NGIs and EGI on the usage and take-up of the software supporting production services and operational tools, and bring this input to the Technology Providers

 to consolidate all requirements taking into consideration the needs and operational procedures of the NGIs and their sites

-to examine requirements from other parties within EGI (Virtual Research Communities - VRCs, external software provider, etc.) which will require changes to the operational procedures and tools, and to liaise with the User Community Board (UCB)
+to examine requirements from other EGI stakeholders (research infrastructures, Virtual Research Communities - VRCs, external software provider, etc.) which will require changes to the operational procedures and tools

 to define work plans for the long-term development of the EGI operations.
-Detailed technical discussion and development of the operational tools is delegated to the Operational Tools Advisory Group (OTAG)
+Detailed technical discussion and development of the operational tools is delegated to dedicated meetings of the Operational Tools Advisory Group (OTAG)

-OMB does not formally approve or adopt policies or procedures; this is the responsibility of the EGI.eu governing bodies [R1]
+OMB approval of policies or procedures it is not definitive; all the policies approved by OMB must also be formally approved by the EGI.eu governing bodies [R1]

 Appointment of a Task Force